US 1 Oct Super Sales Tax Tuesday

 Webinar: Super Sales Tax Tuesday

-More than twelve new U.S. states will extend or update the requirements on remote sellers and marketplaces to tax local consumers with sales tax.
+On the 1st October 2019 more than twelve new U.S. states will extend or update the requirements on remote sellers and marketplaces to tax local consumers with sales tax.

 Latest American news